-Rohit Chokhani is a Jessie Richardson Theatre Award-winning arts curator, as well as a director and cultural leader.
-Currently, he is the Artistic Director for Diwali in B.C.
-Rohit was awarded the prestigious 'Vancouver Now Representation and Inclusion Award' in 2018.
-He is also the recipient of the Jessie Richardson Theatre Award in the Large Theatre Category for 'Significant Artistic Achievement' (2017) and recipient of the Shiamak Vancouver Community Award (by Bollywood star choreographer Shiamak Davar) in recognition of outstanding achievement in the field of Entertainment and Theatre Arts (2017).
+Rohit Chokhani is a Jessie Richardson Theatre Award-winning arts curator, director and executive leader.
+Rohit was awarded the prestigious Vancouver NOW Representation and Inclusion Award in 2018.
+He is also the recipient of the Jessie Richardson Theatre Award in the Large Theatre Category for Significant Artistic Achievement (2017) and the recipient of the Shiamak Vancouver Community Award (by Bollywood star/choreographer Shiamak Davar) in recognition of outstanding achievement in the field of Entertainment and Theatre Arts (2017).

-A recent co-creator and co-director of Bard on the Beach’s All’s Well That Ends Well, Rohit Chokhani is the first South Asian of Indian descent to direct at Bard, Western Canada’s largest not-for-profit, professional Shakespeare Festival.
-His fresh, bold take on the production received critical acclaim and enjoyed a sold out 6-week run, entertaining over 12,000 audience members.
-Chokhani’s directorial debut - a reimagination of Anosh Irani’s Bombay Black - was voted one of the top 20 shows on Vancouver stages in 2017, and won the Pick of the Fringe Award at the Vancouver Fringe Festival.
+Chokhani, who is the 2021 Finalist for Crow Theatre’s RBC Rising Star Director Prize, has completed five seasons at Bard on the Beach in numerous different capacities and is the first South Asian of Indian descent to direct at Bard, Western Canada’s largest not-for-profit, professional Shakespeare Festival.
+He is a recent co-creator and co-director of Bard on the Beach’s All’s Well That Ends Well which was voted amongst one of the top theatrical productions for 2019 by the Vancouver critics, received four Jessie Richardson Theatre Award nominations including the Critics’ Choice Innovation Award nomination.
+Chokhani’s reimagination of Anosh Irani’s Bombay Black was voted one of the top 20 shows on Vancouver stages in 2017, and won the Pick of the Fringe Award at the Vancouver Fringe Festival.

 Dream Come True